Skip to main content

 import json

-from superduper import superduper, Document
+from superduper import superduper

 db = superduper('mongomock://test')